 Select your Photographer

 And any other important vendors.
 Why?
 Because they book up fast!
 And once they are booked, they are booked.
+This is even more important since everything from 2020 was rescheduled into 2021 and 2022.
 So as soon as you have the date, secure your favorite photographer and other vendors.

 We hope you find these 5 tips helpful.
 Getting engaged is such an exciting moment in your life and it is one that is meant to be treasured.
 The last thing you need is to do is stress about the wedding plans, where to start, what to do and who to call.
 Having a wedding planner to guide you through all of these steps and more will prove to be one of the best investments you make!